Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Functional Specifications.md

 ## System requirements

 The Glyco-PAINT pipeline was developed, tested and heavily used on macOS, but should run on Windows and Linux also.
-For the latter two platforms support, however, is at a reduced level, because of the absence of a good testing environment.
+For the latter two platforms support, however, is at a reduced level.

-Glyco-PAINT is a computationally heavy application, so you will enjoy a powerful computer.
+Glyco-PAINT is a computationally heavy application, so you will enjoy using a powerful computer.
 All development and analysis for the Glyco-PAINT paper has been done on a MacBook Pro M3 Max with 36GB memory, but on a less powerful configuration it will also run, but slower.

 You need to have **FiJi** installed.
-If you don't, you can download it from the [FiJi downloads](https://imagej.net/software/fiji/downloads) site.  **TrackMate** normally comes automatically with a FiJi installation.
+If you don't, you can download it from the [FiJi downloads](https://imagej.net/software/fiji/downloads) site.
+You can install wherever you want, but unless you have a good reason not to install Fiji on Windows in eithet the ProgramFiles, ProgramFiles(x86), or AppData\local paths and on macOS on either ~/Applications or /Applications. **TrackMate** normally comes automatically with a FiJi installation.
 Information on [TrackMate](https://imagej.net/plugins/trackmate/) is available, and you can also download it from there if needed.

 The pipeline depends on the presence of the **Java 8 JRE** (Java Runtime Environment).
 Chances are that it is available on your computer already.
 You can check on macOS from a terminal with: